A good CRM software (Customer Relationship Management) is essential for ecommerce.

 HubSpot CRM is one of those cookie cutter CRMs, so it's not going to work for some businesses.
+Although it’s very similar in style to Pipedrive and Salesforce, some people will find that competing tools have a wider range of customization options.
 You can't go in there and add unique features, so you're pretty much stuck with what's provided.
 However, I like HubSpot CRM for small and large businesses that can do without all of the customizations.

 HubSpot CRM Review: How Can it Help Your Ecommerce Business?